n42n/n3n/README.md

 - Any new self-contained tools or modules are licensed GPL-2.0-only.
 - Existing code is licensed GPL-3-only.
 - There are multiple distinct copyright holders throughout the codebase.
 - There is no Contributor Licence Agreement and thus there is no single body that can take ownership of the code and/or change the licensing.

 ## Quick Setup

-Beward that while Debian (and those based on it) Linux distributions do appear to provide n2n as a package, it is based on an antique version and is not compatible with this.
+Beware that while the Debian distribution (and those based on it) do appear to provide n2n as a package, it is based on the antique 1.2 version from 2008 and is not compatible with this version.

 Alternatively, up-to-date packages for most distributions are available as part of the [latest release](https://github.com/n42n/n3n/releases/latest).